Our content may include links to products from our partners

 Does it really make sense to do it now under your circumstances?

-A whole life insurance will cost you more in premiums but it won’t expire.
+Whole life insurance will cost you more in premiums but it won’t expire.
 The insurance coverage remains in effect as long as the insured is alive.
-The premiums may be higher but there’s benefit in it for you.
+The premiums may be higher but there’s a benefit in it for you.
 The company invests the money you pay into the policy after they get what they need for the death benefits.
 This investment becomes the cash value of your policy after a few years.

 In effect, the entire life insurance policy will have two values:

 First, there’s the face value, which is essentially the death benefit.
 Second, there’s the cash value that technically acts as your savings account.